HouzuoGuo/laitos/doc/Web-service:-Twilio-telephone-SMS-hook.md

 Hosted by laitos [web server](https://github.com/HouzuoGuo/laitos/wiki/Daemon:-web-server), the web service is triggered by incoming calls and SMS from Twilio platform, and offers caller/sender access to all toolbox features.

-That means: using telephone, SMS, and satellite terminals, you will be able to access personal Emails, Facebook, Twitter, and much more!
+That means: using telephone, SMS, and satellite terminals, you will be able to access personal Emails, Twitter, and much more!

 ## Preparation
 1. Sign up for an account at [twilio.com](https://www.twilio.com) - an API platform that connects computer programs with